LucasDelfino92/morrowindsharp/overhauls.md

 - Clean with TESTool and tes3cmd.

 **RR_Holamayan_Eng.esp** is dirty and requires cleaning.
 - Clean with TESTool and tes3cmd.

+**QL_SevenGracesShrines.esp** is dirty and requires cleaning.
+- Clean with TESTool and tes3cmd.

 ## CONFLICT NOTES